siddh34/MCQs/Insem2/SDA.md

 ## UNIT 1 MCQ's

->Q1.Which of these truly defines Software design?
+>Q1.
+Which of these truly defines Software design?

     a.
 Software design is an activity subjected to constraints
     b.
 Software Design specifies nature and composition of software product